Effective Message Hiding with Order-Preserving Mechanisms: Introduction

-Our contributions are summarized as follows: (1) We are the first to explore the limitations of message hiding using CNN-based architecture; consequently, we transfer to an MLP-based approach design.
-(2) We introduce two novel modules \opme~\&~\opmd, which enhance the message encoding and decoding by incorporating sequential order into the message.
-(3) We design \gmif, which leverages the global interaction of \wmsa~to effectively fuse secret message and cover image features to stego image features.
-(4) Experimental results on real-world datasets demonstrate the superiority of our framework over existing state-of-the-art methods in terms of accuracy, capacity, and imperceptibility.
+Comprehensive experiments conducted on real-world datasets demonstrate the superior performance of our model in terms of recovery accuracy, message capacity, and imperceptibility.
+Importantly, our method exhibits a significant improvement in recovery accuracy.
+For message capacities ranging from 1 to 4 BPP, \nom~maintains a message recovery accuracy exceeding $99\%$.
+Even for high-capacity messages, \nom~achieves a message recovery accuracy of over $96\%$ at 6 BPP, surpassing the state-of-the-art method that achieves a 3 BPP capacity but with an even lower recovery accuracy.
+Our contributions are summarized as follows: \begin{itemize} \item We are the first to point out that CNN disorders message features and is not appropriate for message hiding; consequently, we transfer to an MLP-based approach design. \item We introduce two novel modules \opme~\&~\opmd, which enhance the message encoding and decoding process by incorporating sequential order into the message. \item We design \gmif, which leverages the global interaction of \wmsa~to effectively fuse secret message and cover image features to stego image features. \item Experimental results on real-world datasets demonstrate the remarkable superiority of our framework over existing state-of-the-art methods in terms of accuracy, capacity, and imperceptibility. \end{itemize}